LyonsZhang/CINEMA-Group/content/authors/XinyuSun/_index.md

 ---
 # Display name
-title: Chen(Caffery) Yang
+title: Xinyu Sun

 # Username (this should match the folder name)
 authors:
-  - ChenYang
+  - XinyuSun

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Assistant
+role: Rotation Student

 # Organizations/Affiliations
 organizations: